backerabu/Asynchronous-Flutter/README.md

  print('Value from controller: $value');
 });
 ```
-In this example, every time a new value is added to the stream, the listen function prints the new value3.
+In this example, every time a new value is added to the stream, the listen function prints the new value.

 StreamBuilder in Flutter
 StreamBuilder is a widget that builds itself based on the latest snapshot of interaction with a stream.
 It's mainly used in applications where the widget needs to rebuild itself to show the current snapshot of data5.